 There is something in the travel blogosphere that drives me absolutely mental.
 I tend to avoid reading many other travel blogs for precisely this reason that makes my skin crawl, and induces a great need to projectile vomit on the authors.

 Okay, who on earth are travel blogs aimed at?
 It seems to me that, with the exception of quality content on topics that are difficult to locate elsewhere, such as in depth info on hitchhiking in Myanmar, or obtaining visas for the Stans, travel blogs aren’t aimed at travelers.
+Even the best travel blogs fall short.
 No, the content is geared at those sitting in their cubicles, dreaming of the escape they’re perfectly able to obtain this very second, but never will.
 They’d rather look at pretty pictures of the beach, and dream about how absolutely perfect their lives would be if only they were ON THAT BEACH, than actually get to said beach.

 And as they read these marvelous stories they are filled with a sense of joy, of wonderment, of friendly jealousy towards those who manage to live this life.
 They see a world filled with opportunities, excitement, and sheer happiness – a happiness they can’t obtain because they’re stuck in both the physical and figurative cubicle.